AdityaDamodaran/UUHD-PPLS/README.md

 # Acknowledgements

-This research is supported by the Luxembourg National Research Fund (FNR) CORE project “Stateful Zero-Knowledge” (Project code: C17/11650748).
+This research was supported by the Luxembourg National Research Fund (FNR) CORE project “Stateful Zero-Knowledge” (Project code: C17/11650748).